School districts can access federal tax credits to offset electric school bus costs. Learn more!

 IRS published a “safe harbor” provision for incremental cost, allowing school districts to use the Department of Energy’s calculations for incremental cost.
 However, if preferred, entities will be able to make independent determinations for incremental cost.

-For more information on filing for the credit, please see Electrification Coalition’s annotated tax form for this credit (Form 8936).
+For more information on filing for the credit, please see Electrification Coalition’s annotated tax form for this credit, which is required for each individual vehicle a school district will file for.
+(Form 8936).

 Tax Credit for Alternative Fuel Refueling Property (Section 30C)